 Mazarine commits to having a positive impact on the world surrounding us.
-Every year, Mazarine supports cultural and social projets by involving its teams and financing actions.
+Every year, Mazarine supports artistic, cultural and social projets by involving its teams and initiating actions.

 Mazarine supports and commits to contemporary art

-"Mazarine supports artists of the new contemporary scene so that all forms of creative expressions flourish."
+"Mazarine supports artists on the new contemporary scene so that all forms of creative expression flourish."

 Mazarine supports and commits to social and humanitarian causes